siscia/easy-hire/liquid-template.md

 The second argument is self explaining, it is a simple way to pass common and default options to the parse.

-The first argument however is a little more comple and we are going to analyze this one first.
+The first argument however is a little more complex and we are going to analyze this one first.

 ### tokenize(source)